Carlosdss/iwillsurvive/README.md

 ###Move

-- Player 1: Cursors and SpaceBar for shoot.
+- Player 1: SpaceBar for shoot.
-- Player 2: W,S,A,D and Q for shoot.
+- Player 2: Q for shoot.